 Your lawn’s health relies on many factors.
-Of course feeding, weeding and watering contributes to healthy grass, but you may not know that mower height belongs on that list as well, affecting much more than basic aesthetics.
+Of course feeding, weeding and watering contribute to healthy grass, but you may not know that mower height belongs on that list as well, affecting much more than basic aesthetics.

-Cutting grass at the proper height encourages new growth, which leads to a denser lawn, and density comes with many benefits.
+Cutting grass at the proper height encourages new growth, which leads to a denser lawn.
+And density comes with many benefits.
 A dense, healthy lawn withstands pests better and discourages weeds, requiring less chemical intervention.
 A denser lawn also withstands drought and wear better, helping protect the soil and prevent erosion.

 Cutting your lawn at the improper height, however, can cause damage.
 Remember in school when you learned about photosynthesis?
 Grass needs enough blade height to turn sunlight into energy.